Here’s how you can set up a compatible bring-your-own (BYO) modem for TPG nbn FTTP.

 You'll get updates directly from StarTrack when:

-• your modem has been dispatched;
+• your parcel has been dispatched;

 • your parcel is on board for delivery;